phaustin/a301_eoas/notebooks/week8/clip_demo.md

 ### Construct the cartopy crs for GOES

-Remember that cartopy is much older than pyproj, and it has it's own way of constructing a geostationary coordiante system, so we can't use a format like wkt (well known text).
+Remember that cartopy is much older than pyproj, and it has its own way of constructing a geostationary coordinate system, so we can't use a format like wkt (well known text).

-Take the values from the pyproj.CRS goes_crs we read in from `goes_crs.json` and rename them so they will be accepted by cartopy.
+I'll take the values from the `pyproj.CRS goes_crs` we read in from `goes_crs.json` above and rename them so they will be accepted by the cartopy.CRS constructor.

 Follow [goes2go FieldOfViewAccessor](https://github.com/blaylockbk/goes2go/blob/main/goes2go/accessors.py#L90).crs